St Mary's Church, Ulverston: Interior

 The arcades are in seven bays and are carried on octagonal piers.
 The chancel is above the level of the nave.
 In the chancel is a double sedilia and a piscina.
 The choir stalls are in carved oak, and oak screens divide the chancel from the organ chamber and vestry to the north, and from the chapel to the south.

-The three-manual organ replaced an earlier instrument built in 1866 by Thomas Wilkinson.
-This was built by Thomas Pendlebury for a church elsewhere, and was installed in St Mary's in 1972.
+A three-manual organ was built in 1866 by Thomas Wilkinson of Kendal, replacing an earlier instrument.
+A 20th century organ by the Lancashire builder Thomas Pendlebury was moved from a church elsewhere and was installed in St Mary's in 1972.
 The stained glass in the east window is by William Wailes, and windows elsewhere are by Heaton, Butler and Bayne.
 The church contains a number of monuments, the oldest, erected in 1588, is to William Sandys, who died in 1559.
 There is a ring of six bells, all cast in 1836 by Thomas Mears II of the Whitechapel Bell Foundry.